 Playstyle & Rotation Vigour Fellowship Hero Guide

-Vigour revolves around utilizing his unique mechanic: Radiant Runes, to produce massive healing and shields or damage.
+Vigour revolves around utilizing his unique mechanic, Radiant Runes, to generate powerful healing, shielding, or damage.
 To help achieve our goal we follow a couple simple rules.

 1. ABC: Always be casting.
 When in doubt, Dawnflare.
 You want to be generating as many radiant runes as possible and to do so we need to always be doing something to aid that.
 It’s important to learn what generates runes and what doesn’t to ensure you’re not wasting globals and missing out on what makes Vigour so great.

 Keep important abilities on cooldown and maintain buffs/debuffs.
 There are maintenance-type tasks that you should try to maximize.
-Having 100% uptime of Soulbrand on enemies and Rune of Renewal on at least 1 ally is crucial for Rune generation.
+Having 100% uptime of Soulbrand on enemies and Rune Of Renewal on at least 1 ally is crucial for Rune generation.
 Cast your short cooldowns like Radiant Blast frequently, since they also generate runes.
+In big AoE pulls it's good to get a Dawnbreaker Orb out for both rune generation and damage.
+The more friendly and enemy targets it hits, the more Runes you’ll generate, so aim carefully.
+Be mindful not to launch it into unintended enemy packs.

 Before Grand Design (Early-Mid Game)

-1. Keep Rune of Renewal active on your Tank as often as possible.
-It’s almost always more efficient to reapply this before the buff fades for the increased heal.
+1. Keep Rune Of Renewal active on your Tank as often as possible.
+It’s always most efficient to reapply this before the buff fades for the increased heal.

 2. Spend any other runes on applying Soulbrand to enemies.
 The more dots you have up, the more runes you’ll generate and the more healing and damage you’ll do.